FAQ

 What is brow shaping?

-Clients who have any skin conditions (such as eczema, psoriasis, active breakouts, etc) on or near the brows or who are using Accutane should avoid brow shaping services.
+• Skin conditions (such as eczema, psoriasis, active breakouts, etc) on or near the brows.

 How should I prepare for my appointment?